Electrical Installation Condition Reports from £79

 Prices include up to 12 circuits per property, and 10 appliances

 Prices are inclusive of VAT (rate of 20%)

 Electrical Testing is also carried out on wiring and fixed electrical items to ensure that they are safe and are compliant with wiring regulations.
 A schedule of circuits can also be provided which can be a great asset to a property.

-What type Electrical Installation Condition Report (EICR) do I need?
+What type of Electrical Installation Condition Report (EICR) do I need?

-There is only 1 type of EICR reports but they have been confused due to so many names.
-Below is a list for all the different names for EICR Report
+There is only 1 type of EICR report but they have been confused due to so many names.
+Below is a list of all the different names for EICR Report

 - A Visual condition report – Only a visual inspection not a full EICR